 Types of Plastic Used in Manufacturing Electronic Enclosures

-When an electrical enclosure is installed at a healthcare, wellness, food manufacturing, pharmaceutical or laboratory facility, Acrylonitrile Styrene Acrylester is deemed appropriate, as it can be endowed with anti-microbial properties.
-ASA provides protection even against fungi and viruses, which makes it a major material for electronic enclosures fitted at bacteria-prone areas.
+- When an electrical enclosure is installed at a healthcare, wellness, food manufacturing, pharmaceutical, or laboratory facility, Acrylonitrile Styrene Acrylester is deemed appropriate, as it can be endowed with anti-microbial properties.
+ASA provides protection against fungi and viruses, which makes it a major material for electronic enclosures fitted at bacteria-prone areas.

-When enclosures are used at sub-zero temperatures, PC is blended with ABS for ensuring temperature resistance and high-impact strength.
-Enclosures made with PC and ABS are fitted indoors, as these product are also flame resistant up to UL 94 V-0.
+- When enclosures are used at sub-zero temperatures, PC is blended with ABS for ensuring temperature resistance and high-impact strength.
+Enclosures made with PC and ABS are fitted indoors, as these products are also flame resistant up to UL 94 V-0.